 - The Licensing Act 2003 repealed most of the previous legislation relating to liquor, entertainment and night café licensing and replaced it with a totally new licensing regime.
 In respect of liquor licensing, responsibility was transferred from the Magistrates Court (Licensing Justices) to local authorities. - This enables the City Corporation to grant or reject applications for the sale of liquor, the provision of entertainment or late night refreshment.
 Conditions designed to ensure public safety, protect children from harm, prevent crime and disorder and public nuisance can be attached to licences.
 For example, to prevent residents or businesses being disturbed, the City Corporation may restrict licensed hours where it can be shown to be necessary.
-However, the ability of local authorities to take decisions is limited either by provisions in the Act, Regulations made under the Act or by guidance from the Secretary of State of the Department for Culture, Media and Sport (DCMS). - 9 The City Corporation is legally obliged to have regard to the DCMS guidance.
-The City Corporation may, however, if it is considered appropriate, deviate from the guidance but would need good reasons to do so. - 10 This Policy Statement takes full account of the current DCMS guidance. - In addition, in formulating this Policy Statement, the City Corporation has had regard to the provisions of the European Convention on Human Rights that everyone has the right to respect for his home and private life and that every person is entitled to the peaceful enjoyment of his possessions (including a licence). - The Human Rights Act 1998 makes it unlawful for a public authority to act in a way that is incompatible with a convention right.
-Consequently, an aim of this Policy Statement, particularly in relation to the decision-making process of the City Corporation, is to ensure that a licensing decision does not breach of such a right. - 13 Under the Race Relations Act 1976, as amended, the City Corporation is committed, when taking action in support of its obligations, to have due regard to the need to eliminate unlawful discrimination and to promote good relations between persons of different racial groups.
+However, the ability of local authorities to take decisions is limited either by provisions in the Act, Regulations made under the Act or by guidance from the Secretary of State of the Department for Culture, Media and Sport (DCMS).
+This function has now been taken by the Home Office as the lead Department. - 9 The City Corporation is legally obliged to have regard to the DCMS and subsequent Home Office guidance.
+The City Corporation may, however, if it is considered appropriate, deviate from the guidance but would need good reasons to do so. - 10 This Policy Statement takes full account of the current DCMS guidance. - In addition, in formulating this Policy Statement, the City Corporation has had regard to the provisions of the European Convention on Human Rights that everyone has the right to respect for his home and private life and that every person is entitled to the peaceful enjoyment of his possessions (including a licence).
+The Human Rights Act 1998 makes it unlawful for a public authority to act in a way that is incompatible with a convention right.
+Consequently, an aim of this Policy Statement, particularly in relation to the decision-making process of the City Corporation, is to ensure that a licensing decision does not breach of such a right. - 12 Under the Equality Act 2010, the City Corporation is committed, when taking action in support of its obligations, to have due regard to the need to eliminate unlawful discrimination and to promote good relations between

+- persons of different racial groups.
 All decisions and considerations taken under the licensing process will have regard to these obligations. - The City Corporation has also taken account of the provisions of the Crime and Disorder Act 1998.
-This requires local authorities to have regard to the likely effect of the exercise of their functions on crime and disorder in their area and to do all they can to prevent such crime and disorder.

-- 15 Under the Disability Discrimination Act 1993 disabled persons are given important rights of access to everyday facilities and services and may require service providers to consider making permanent physical adjustments to their premises. - 16 The City Corporation will expect licensees to be familiar with the contents of the 'Code of Practice - Right of Access, Goods, Services, Facilities and Premises', available from the Disability Rights Commission. - 17 The Licensing Act also requires that licensing authorities consult with the police, fire authorities, and representatives of licensees of all types, together with representatives of local residents and businesses.
+This requires local authorities to have regard to the likely effect of the exercise of their functions on crime and disorder in their area and to do all they can to prevent such crime and disorder. - 14 The Policing and Crime Act 2009 introduced further powers for local authorities regarding the regulation of lap-dancing and other sexual entertainment venues.
+It also contains provisions on alcohol misuse and imposed new mandatory licensing conditions. (see Appendix 2 for all the current mandatory conditions) - 15 Under the Equality Act 2010 disabled persons are given important rights of access to everyday facilities and services and may require service providers to consider making permanent physical adjustments to their premises. - 16 The City Corporation will expect licensees to be familiar with the contents of any codes of practice issued by the government under the Equality Act 2010. - 17 The Licensing Act also requires that licensing authorities consult with the police, fire authorities, and representatives of licensees of all types, together with representatives of local residents and businesses.
 The City Corporation will have regard to the views of such interested parties in the determination of policy and its periodic review.